owolfdev/chat-bot/README.md

 curl -X POST https://chat-bot-mauve.vercel.app/chat \
  -H "Content-Type: application/json" \
- -d '{"message": "how many planets are estimated to be in the milky way galaxy?"}'
+ -d '{"message": "how many stars are estimated to be in the milky way galaxy?"}'